Yen Tu Complex

 The Netherlands - 04-Jan-19 -

-The Yen Tu Complex of Monuments and Landscapes (T) by Els Slots
+Yen Tu Complex (T) by Els Slots

 'The Complex of Yen Tu Monuments and Landscape' is a mixed site that comprises a huge area, spread out over 3 separate regions.
 It is the heartland of Truc Lam Zen Buddhism.
 Skimming the long description of this TWHS, the Vinh Nghiem pagoda stood out to me as probably the most worthwhile individual component.